ordercloud-api/release-notes/2017/January/breaking-changes.md

 **New:** `v1/orders/:direction/*`

-**Notes:**
-- This affects virtually all Order, Line Item, and Payment URIs.
-The only exception is Order List, which already use `incoming`/`outgoing`.
+**Note:**
-- Order Create (`POST v1/orders`) and Anonymous User Order Transfer (`PUT v1/orders?tempUserToken=xyz`) are the _only_ cases where direction is not specified, because they're the only order releated actions that no one other than the "from" user can perform, hence they're always `outgoing`.
+- Anonymous User Order Transfer (`PUT v1/orders?tempUserToken=xyz`) the _only_ exception to the `:direction` requirement in order routes, because you can only transfer the order to yourself, which implies outgoing.

 ## Client Libraries